fractalide/fractalide/HOWTO.md

 ## Purpose

-To provide a real world example on how to program Fractalide applications.
+To provide a step-by-step indepth example on how to program Fractalide applications.
+We'll be building a simple backend for a Todo app.

 ## Prerequisites